vis-kid/octopress_drafts_previewer/source/_posts/2015-11-13-Middleman-Bascis-02.markdown

 ### JS Concatenation

 By default, Sprockets will press all JS files into a single **.js** file.
-After **middleman build** this file will be under **/build/javascripts/all.js**.
+After **middleman build**, this file will be under **/build/javascripts/all.js**.
 The same goes for your CSS.
-After build you’ll have all Sass files concatenated together in **build/stylesheets/all.css**.
+After the build process, you’ll have all Sass files concatenated together in **build/stylesheets/all.css**.

-You combine your JS assets by using partials—whoose filenames start with an underscore—for all your JS files and then **require** them at the very top in your **source/javascripts/all.js** file (I added a **.coffee** extension but it works exactly the same).
+You combine your JS assets by using partials—whoose filenames start with an underscore—for all your JS files and then **require** them at the very top in your **source/javascripts/all.js** file (Files with an added **.coffee** extension work exactly the same).
 As you can imagine order does matter for this process.

 **source/javascript/all.js**